Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Experiments

 \subsection{Ablation Study}

 The components of our method include Multiple Queries (MQ) and Multiple Keys (MK).
 The corresponding components in existing methods are Single Query (SQ) and Single Key (SK).
-We discuss the average accuracy and matching rate under four combinations: MQMK, MQSK, SQMK, and SQSK, as illustrated in \cref{fig:ablation}.
+We discuss the average accuracy and matching rate under four combinations: MQMK, MQSK, SQMK, and SQSK, as well as the inference-efficient variant MQMK-EI, as illustrated in \cref{fig:ablation}.
 Using SQSK as the baseline and adding MK, $A_T$ improves by 2.84\% and the matching rate increases by 11.32\%.
 This demonstrates the effectiveness of setting class-level keys for each prompt.
 By adding MQ, $A_T$ decreases by 8.13\% and the matching rate drops by 8.92\%.
 This is because, under the supervision of cross-entropy, the features of samples from the same class are more clustered, while the features of samples from different classes are more dispersed.
 The features of multiple classes in a task have already been dispersed, and in this case, SK can no longer represent the feature distribution of all training samples in a task. \textbf{When MQ is combined with MK, $A_T$ increases by {8.21\%} and the matching rate improves by 32.82\%}.
 This demonstrates that incorporating task-related knowledge significantly enhances retrieval accuracy.
 In fact, in query-key matching, the improvement of query quality and key quality are complementary.
 Enhancing both simultaneously has a significant impact on matching rate.
+MQMK-EI achieves performance comparable to MQMK while incurring a lower query cost.